jejacks0n/teaspoon/README.md

 [Jasmine](http://pivotal.github.com/jasmine) is used by default unless you specify otherwise.
 We've been using Jasmine for a long time, and have been pretty happy with it.
 It lacks a few important things that could be in a test framework, so we've done a little bit of work to make that nicer.
 Like adding pending spec support.

 [Mocha](http://visionmedia.github.com/mocha) came up while we were working on Teabag -- we read up about it and thought it was a pretty awesome library with some really great approaches to some of the things that some of us browser types should consider more often, so we included it and added support for it.
 We encourage you to give it a try.
-Read more about [Using Mocha|Using Mocha] with Teabag.
+Read more about [Using Mocha](https://github.com/modeset/teabag/wiki/Using-Mocha) with Teabag.

 [QUnit](http://qunitjs.com) We're not sure about how many people use QUnit, but we like jQuery, and it wasn't that hard to add support for it, so we did.
 Show us some love if you're using it.
-Read more about [Using QUnit|Using QUnit] with Teabag.
+Read more about [Using QUnit](https://github.com/modeset/teabag/wiki/Using-QUnit) with Teabag.

 ## Support Libraries